anttisalonen/progbook/rst/ajax.rst

 * Line 5: If this condition is satisfied then we write text in the console, including the response text from the server.
 This can be anything - plain text, JSON, XML, binary data - whatever the server is programmed to send.
 * Line 8: We send the request to the server.

+This example doesn't do anything with the data besides showing it in the log, but the data could be used to manipulate DOM, i.e. to change the HTML presented to the user.
 Let's try this out ourselves.

 *Exercise*: Implement the above AJAX request.
 You'll need the following: